kyubao/kyubao/README.md

 ### MORE ABT ME ON PT

-mostly on pt daily,,,  u can find me near spawn, cave, bakery, below docks, on the beach!!!
+mostly on pt daily,,,  u can find me near spawn, cave, bakery, below docks, on the beach!!!,,  if u dont see me on pt i probs got bored

 usually seen on safe server with a deep-sea-prisoner/okegom pony